Finding a profitable niche

 If you advertise on google for the a broad term, you will pay a lot of money as you will have a lot of competition.
 There are niches or micro-niches with very little competition, and you will pay much less per click.

-If you are the only one bidding on Google Ads, and might pay 50 cents or $1 for a click, instead of $10, $20 or $100 per click.
+If you are the only one bidding on Google Ads, and might pay $1 for a click, instead of $10, $20 or $100 per click.

 People searching on Google, and other search engine, are people actively searching, and is very valuable.
-Sometimes they are looking for a solution, and have money to spend solving that solution.
+Sometimes they are looking for a solution, and have money to spend solving that problem.

 When you reach a point of getting a lot of unqualified leads, niching down can be a very good way to only attract qualified leads.